 The Magnifier widget lets users precisely position the cursor or the text selection handles by viewing zoomed text through a draggable pane.
 You can attach it to any view that is attached to a window, so you can use it in custom widgets or during custom text-rendering.
 The Magnifier widget can also provide a zoomed-in version of any view or surface, not just text.

-Android 9 introduces a system-managed dialog to prompt the user for any supported type of biometric authentication.
-Apps no longer need to build their own dialog--instead they use the BiometricPrompt API to show the standard system dialog.
+- Biometric prompt – Android 9 introduces a system-managed dialog to prompt the user for any supported type of biometric authentication.
+Apps no longer need to build their own dialog–instead, they use the BiometricPrompt API to show the standard system dialog.
 In addition to Fingerprint (including in-display sensors), the API supports Face and Iris authentication.

-Kotlin is a first-class language on Android.
-Google is providing all the supports and platforms it could for Kotlin and if you have not switched to Kotilin yet now its the best time to do this migration.
-In Android 9, there are several compiler optimizations, especially those that target loops, to extract better performance.
-Google is also continuing to work in partnership with JetBrains to optimize Kotlin's generated code.
-You can get all of the latest Kotlin performance improvements just by keeping Android Studio's Kotlin plugin up-to-date.
+- Optimized for Kotlin – Kotlin is a first-class language on Android.
+Google is providing all the supports and platforms as severalapps switched from Java to Kotlin, and its the best time to do this migration In Android 9, there are several compiler optimizations, especially those that target loops, to extract better performance.
+Google is also continuing to work in partnership with JetBrains to optimize Kotlin’s generated code.
+You can get all of the latest Kotlin performance improvements just by keeping Android Studio’s Kotlin plugin up-to-date.